 AH: Do you think any of your self-producing...

-The rest of this article is only available with an archive subscription or by purchasing back issue #35.
+The rest of this article is only available with a Basic or Premium subscription, or by purchasing back issue #35.
 For an upcoming year's free subscription, and our current issue on PDF...